Mary Louise Smith (activist): Later years

 Little information is available about her personal life.
 She married Mr. Ware and they had children together.

-Smith followed the civil rights movement, but were not actively part of the political organization.
+Smith followed the civil rights movement, but was not actively part of the political organization.
 She did attend the 1963 March on Washington.

 In 1969, Smith and her sister allowed their sons to become plaintiffs in a racial discrimination lawsuit against the Montgomery YMCA.
 Lawyer Morris Dees represented their suit, which called out the YMCA for not allowing her and her sister's children into their summer camp program.
 In 1972, the U.S. District court ruled in their favor and ended segregation at the YMCA as well as voided remaining segregation ordinances in the city.

 Smith is active with her 12 grandchildren and 3 great-grandchildren.
 She still lives in Montgomery, Alabama, and her older sister lives across the street.

 When Rosa Parks died in October 2005, Smith Ware, then 68, attended the memorial service in Montgomery.
 "I had to pay my tribute to her, [s]he was our role model."